PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM-MacOS.md

 <img src="../Images/Mac/usb-device-tree.png" width=400>

 ### Step 2: Get ESP-32 PABotBase Firmware.
-Download the latest version of our programs from [here](https://github.com/PokemonAutomation/ComputerControl/releases).
+Download the latest version of PABotBase-ESP32 from [here](https://github.com/PokemonAutomation/AutoBuildRelease/releases).
+If you have the ESP32-S3 variant, download the corresponding ESP32-S3 binary.

-> (The link should look like something like `PA-SerialPrograms-0.x.x-xxxxxxxx.zip`)

-Unzip it and find `PABotBase-ESP32-<version>.bin`
+> Make sure to download the PABotBase that's part of the same release as your SerialPrograms

 ### Step 3: Flash the firmware to the ESP32.